iTaxoTools/ABGDpy/src/abgd/c/README.md

 ## Changes

-The original ABGD code was also slightly altered for the cross-platform wrapper to compile:
+The original ABGD code was also slightly altered for the cross-platform wrapper to compile.
+Here follows a *noncomprehensive* list of changes:

 - Create `main_abgd.h`: header file exposing `main_abgd.c` functions, used by `abgdmodule.c/abgd_main`
 - Remove header includes: `strings.h` `unistd.h` `dirent.h`: linux-only libraries